FilipTrocin/CSC1034_Uniprot_Parser/README.md

-CSC1034: Practical 2
+Overview
 ====================
+I have realised that project as a part of my univeristy course in the first year as an introduction to biocomputing.

-This package allows you analyse proteins sequences from Uniprot and count the average number of a single protein.
+This package allows you analyse proteins sequences from uniprot.org and count the average number of a single protein.
 Moreover, it can produce a bar chart and pie chart using matplotlib.